irawoodring/343/cpp-lectures/PITCHME.md

 **The Big Five**
 ***

-The copy operator is called whenever we pass an object as the parameter to another object.
+The copy constructor is called whenever we pass an object as the parameter to the constructor of the same type.

+It allows us to create a new object that is a copy of a prior one.

 ```C++
 Student a;